chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Note that this can be particularly cumbersome when there has been significant conflicting changes made on upstream master, so is not a hard requirement.

-On the other hand, if the changes made are relatively trivial or unimportant, selecting "squash and merge" when merging will reduce all the commits into 1.
+An alternative approach is to use the "squash and merge" option on the github merge button which will reduce all commits to a single commit.

 It's not generally possible to completely remove a commit from git by the time it makes it in to the master branch.
 So be very careful not to commit anything